-Dietary Brain Wave Alteration,
+Transcript: Dietary Brain Wave Alteration

 The two waking states are alpha and beta.
-Alpha is relaxed, aware, attentive, like when we close our eyes and meditate; and beta is more the stimulated, hustle-and-bustle state where most of us live our lives.
+Alpha is relaxed, aware, attentive; like when we close our eyes and meditate.
+And beta is more the stimulated, hustle-and-bustle state, where most of us live our lives.

-Alpha is where we want to be, fully alert and focused, but calm.
+Alpha is where we want to be; fully alert and focused, but calm.
 How do we get there?
-Well if you relax in a nice peaceful place, after about 90 minutes you can start to see some significant alpha activity, which is this yellow and red.
-Now practicing meditators, like Buddhist monks, can achieve this state earlier, and maintain it even with their eyes open.
+Well, if you relax in a nice peaceful place, after about 90 minutes you can start to see some significant alpha activity, which is this yellow and red.
+Now, practicing meditators, like Buddhist monks, can achieve this state earlier, and maintain it even with their eyes open.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.

 Please consider volunteering to help out on the site.